appodeal/partitioner/README.md

   end
 end
 ```
 2) Create migration and add some instructions to it.
-generate migration:
+Generate migration:

 ```
 rails g migration make_partitioning_of_you_table
 ```

 add instructions to migration:

 ```ruby
 class YouMigrationClassName
   def change